c-Theorem and improvement in non-compact conformal field theories: A free scalar with arbitrary improvement terms: two-point functions

 \subsubsection{\underline{Example 2: $f(X) = X^3$}}

 This case is more interesting.
 The two-point functions (\ref{2pt_X^3}) become

 and Zamolodchikov's c-function (\ref{c_fn}) now reads

 They satisfy the consistency conditions (\ref{con_aa}) and (\ref{con_bb}).
 We realize that the c-function is no longer a monotonic function!
 See the right panel of Figure \ref{fig:massless}.
 This is because $H$ is not positive for larger $|z|$ (Compare the blue and orange lines in the right panel of Figure \ref{fig:massless}).
+This comes from the IR divergence of the propagator and the energy-momentum tensor shows the subtle violation of the reflection positivity (or unitarity) mentioned in footnote 4.
 We clearly see that the IR divergence and the improvement of the energy-momentum tensor may alter the fundamental property of Zamolodchikov's c-function.